iarna/funstream/README.md

 The second `filter` call actually returns the same stream object.
 This does mean that if you try to fork the streams inbetween it won't work.
 Sorry.

+### .pipe(target[, opts]) → FunStream(target)

+Like an ordinary pipe, but funerer.
+In addition mutating the target into a funstream we also forward errors to it.

 ### .filter(filterWith[, opts]) → FunStream

 Filter the stream!